fastforwardlabs/video-classification/README.md

 There are three ways to launch this project on CML:

 1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CML workspace, select the "Video Classification" tile, click "Launch as Project", click "Configure Project"
 2. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "AMPs" as the Initial Setup option, copy in the repo URL, click "Create Project", click "Configure Project".
-The default configuration values will be taken from the `.project-metadata.yaml` file don't need to be changed.
+The default configuration values will be taken from the `.project-metadata.yaml` file and don't need to be changed.
 3. **Manual Setup** - In a CML workspace, click "New Project", add a Project Name, select "Git" as the Initial Setup option, copy in the repo URL, click "Create Project".
-Launch a JupyterLab Session with at least 16 GiB of memory and 2 vCPUs.
-Then follow the Installation instructions in the notebook [video_classification.ipynb](video_classification.ipynb).
+Installation of requirements will be done as part of the execution of the Jupyter notebook [video_classification.ipynb](video_classification.ipynb).

-### Without using CML
+### Not using CML

-To install dependencies, first create and activate a new virtual environment through your preferred means, then pip install from the requirements file.
+To install dependencies on your own system, first create and activate a new virtual environment through your preferred means, then pip install from the requirements file.
 We recommend:

 ```python
 python -m venv .venv